IKF - Graduation Requirements**

 If the district requires diploma requirements beyond the state requirements, the district shall grant a waiver for those requirements to any student who, at any time from grade 9 to 12, was:

-- A foster child[1];
+- In foster care[1];

 - A runaway;